Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Introduction

 \section{Introduction}

-Algorithmic recommendations and decisions are ubiquitous in our daily lives, ranging from online shopping to job interview screening.
-Many of these algorithm-assisted, or simply data-driven, policies are also used for highly consequential decisions including those in the criminal justice system, social policy, and medical care.
-One important feature of such policies is that they are often based on known, deterministic rules.
-This is because transparency and interpretability are required to ensure accountability especially when used for public policy-making.
-Examples include eligibility requirements for government programs \citep[e.g., Canadian permanent residency program; Supplemental Nutrition Assistance Program or SNAP, ][]{cbpp2017} and recommendations for medical treatments \citep[e.g., MELD score for liver transplantation, ][]{Kamath2001}.
+Algorithmic recommendations and decisions are ubiquitous in our daily lives.
+Many algorithmic policies are used for consequential decisions in high stakes settings such as criminal justice, social policy, and medical care.
+One common feature of such policies is that they are based on known, deterministic rules.
+This is often because transparency and interpretability are required to ensure accountability especially when used for public policy-making.

-The large amounts of data collected after implementing such {\it deterministic} policies provide an opportunity to learn new policies that improve on the status quo.
-Unfortunately, prior approaches for policy learning are not applicable because they require existing policies to be {\it stochastic}, typically relying on inverse probability-of-treatment weighting.
-To address this challenge, we propose a robust optimization approach that finds an improved policy without inadvertently leading to worse outcomes.
-To do this, we partially identify the expected utility of a policy by calculating all potential values consistent with the observed data, and find the policy that maximizes the expected utility in the worst case.
-The resulting policy is conservative but has a statistical {\it safety} guarantee, allowing the policy-maker to limit the probability for yielding a worse outcome than the existing policy.

-We formally characterize the gap between this safe policy and the infeasible oracle policy as a function of restrictions imposed on the class of outcome models as well as on the class of policies.
-After developing the theoretical properties of the safe policy in the population, we show how to empirically construct the safe policy from the data at hand and analyze its statistical properties.
-We then provide details about the implementation in several representative cases.
-We also consider two extensions that directly address the common settings, including our application, where a deterministic policy is experimentally evaluated against a ``null policy,'' and humans ultimately make decisions with the aid of algorithmic recommendation.
-The availability of experimental data weakens the required assumptions while human decisions add extra uncertainty.